What is Complement Clause? [6 Types]

 2. Preposition-complement clause

 The preposition-complement clause completes the meaning of a preposition, always following the preposition it complements.
+In traditional grammar, this clause is known as object of preposition clause.
 Examples:

 We should refrain from speculating and jumping to conclusion on why someone behaved in certain way.